ciaranm/certified-constraint-solver/README.md

 Compiling
 ---------

+This project uses git submodules for dependencies.
+You should run 'git submodule update --init' after your initial 'git clone'.

 To build, type 'make'.
 You will need a C++17 compiler (we test with GCC 8.3, and Clang 7.0.1 on Linux, and Xcode 10.2 on Mac OS X) and Boost (we use 1.65.1 or later, built with threads enabled).